-Jesús' expansive photographic collection includes more than 1,000 Kodachrome slides and black and white negatives on the 1974 Quinto Festival de Teatro Chicano.
+Jesús' expansive photographic collection includes more than 1,000 Kodachrome slides and black and white negatives on the 1974 Quinto Festival de los Teatros Chicano.
 About 300 duplicate slides are available for viewing at the San José State University Martin Luther King Jr. Library.
 Contact SJSU for more information.
-Also available for inspection at SJSU are Garza's slide presentation on the 1971 Chicano March For Education.
+Also available for inspection at SJSU is Garza's slide presentation on the 1971 Chicano March For Education.

 The original Kodachrome slides are part of Garza's personal archive.
 Anyone interested in viewing them can contact Jesús Garza.
 The images have been published in several books and dissertation projects.
-In the past I allowed professors to use the photos for free (Yes, I would hear their sad story via telephone from their office in New Haven, Princeton, Cambridge or Berkeley).
-Today, I am charging a small fee to use my photographs in books, videos and other presentations.
+In the past he allowed professors to use the photos for free.
+Today, he charges a small fee to use his photographs in books, videos and other presentations.

-In 2005 Jesús moved to Redlands, California so Ann could start a new job, teaching at the University of Redlands.
-She had finally graduated from the University of Texas at Austin.
-Dr. Leimer now had a Ph.D. in Art History.
+In 2005 Jesús moved to Redlands, California so Ann could teach at the University of Redlands.
+She had graduated from the University of Texas at Austin.
+Ann Marie Leimer now had a Ph.D. in Art History.
 Her specialty was Latin American Art.
-If you asked Ann what she really wanted to research, it would be Chicana Photographers.
+If you asked Ann, what was her main research interest?
+She would probably respond Chicana Photographers.
 Since graduation she has written several articles, curated several exhibitions, participated on numerous panels and has completed one book with UC Berkeley professor Laura Perez.

 In 2009 Jesús moved from his apartment in Redlands to a newly-purchased house in Riverside, California.
 There he taught part-time at the University of California at Riverside (Extension).
 While in Riverside, Garza had exhibitions in Maryland, Riverside, San Bernardino (2), Los Angeles (3) and Palm Springs.

-If you have been paying attention (there will be a quiz), it seems Annie and Jesús move every seven years or so.
+Apparently, Annie and Jesús move every seven years.
 The Garza and Leimer household moved to Wichita Falls, Texas the summer of 2012.
-Annie is the new Director of the Art and Art History Department at Midwestern State University.
-In 2013 Garza purchased a home in Fort Worth, Texas.
+Annie was the new Director of the Art and Art History Department at Midwestern State University.
+In 2013, Garza purchased a home in Fort Worth, Texas.
 Some 100+ miles from Annie's job.
 Quite the commute.

 While in Texas, Garza has been asked to talk about and show his photographs.
 The Chicano photographer lectured and exhibited photographs in support of the Smithsonian Latino Center and the National Museum of the American Latino at the Ronald Reagan Building in Washington DC.
 Garza has shown his photographs and lectured at the University of North Texas and San José State University in 2013.